laa66/statly-backend-api/docs/React-app-README.md

 ## Deployment

-Application is deployed on [Render.com](http://Render.com) Cloud provider with combination of static site deployment for the frontend React app and Dockerfile-based deployment for the Spring Boot backend app.
+Application is deployed as a combination of static site deployment for the frontend React app on GitHub pages and Dockerfile-based deployment for the Spring Boot backend app on the Render.com.
+Also REST API is connected with MySQL relational database created with Planetscale.
+The database schema includes tables for storing user data and user statistics which can be later used to compare their listening habits.

-Frontend application involves integrating GitHub repository with Render Cloud, which allows for automated deployments whenever changes are pushed to the repository.
-React-app is served from content delivery network (CDN) that caches and delivers content to users from a server that is closest to them.

 Backend application is deployed as a web service on cloud with help of Dockerfile script which contains instructions for building a Docker image.
 This Docker image is then deployed as web service which runs the backend app in a containerized environment with all its dependencies and configurations.

-You can also check [instructions ](../README.md) on how to set up and run the application locally.
+You can also check [instructions](../README.md) on how to set up and run the application locally.

 ## React Components

 ### index.js

 This React component serves as the entry point for the frontend application, setting up the necessary environment and rendering the `root` component of the application using `ReactDOM.createRoot()`and `root.render()`.
-It also includes necessary imports for CSS, JS, routing dependencies, and wraps the `App`component in a `React**.**StrictMode`component for enhanced runtime checks.
+It also includes necessary imports for CSS, JS, routing dependencies.

 ### App.js